 The first time Rosemary came for a visit after her stay was the very next day.
 The time was just after noon and I was upstairs writing when I was disturbed by a sudden commotion outside consisting of a number of children’s voices and the incessant quacking of a duck.
 This was no ordinary quacking, it was loud and insistent with hardly time in between for a breath.
 The voices and the quacking persisted for a time and the thought abruptly came to my mind the children might be teasing the duck.
 I left my desk and rushed downstairs and outside and immediately spied a group of children sitting in the shade under a tree with a teacher, ostensibly on a field trip.
 The duck was not near them, but they asked me if I was her owner (they could not help but notice her and had already given her a name).
 The quacking continued unabated and quickly led me out into the yard, and there, standing in the middle of the road, I found Rosemary.
 I went to her to lead her out of the road and she followed me onto the porch.
 I went inside and told my wife Rosemary had come to call and together we eventually coaxed her back to the lake.

 Rosemary came often to the house, although not always accompanied by so much fanfare.
 She certainly established a ritual.
 She would come to visit, we would spend a little time together on the porch or in the yard, and once she felt fulfilled in her social obligations we would lead her back to the lake.
 This continued all summer long.
-At times I caught her flying in, but mostly she would merely waddle from the lake.
+At times I caught her flying to the house, but mostly she would merely waddle from the lake.

 Our little feathered visitor became a regular fixture of our days, but sadly it was not to last.
 After the first short, cold days of autumn settled in Rosemary flew off with her family for the last time, bound for warmer southern climes, but not before stopping to say goodbye with one of her brothers.
 After her departure we were all hoping to see her again in the spring.
 She never returned.
 We miss her still.